 The Monster From Earth’s End by Murray Leinster is another recent estate sale find.
 Murry Leinster isn’t my favorite author but always writes an entertaining story.
 Leinster was a pseudonym.
 His real name is William F. Jenkins, under which he’s better known as the inventor of the front-projection process used in movie special effects during the 1960s and 1970s.
-In the SF world, he’s known as the inventor of the parallel universe story, the originator of the term “First Contact”, and the idea of a Universal Translator, a handy device that later became common in SF and even beyond, thanks to its use on Star Trek.
+In the SF world, he’s known as an early explorer of the parallel universe story, the originator of the term “First Contact”, and the idea of a Universal Translator, a handy device that later became common in SF and even beyond, thanks to its use on Star Trek.

 The Monster from Earth’s End is not a groundbreaking novel.
 It’s billed as a science fiction “horror” story but fans of Stephen King or Dean Koontz aren’t likely to be very horrified.
 Despite the back cover blurb about bloody deaths and mysterious disappearances, and despite the front cover artwork of a beautiful nude woman being hoisted into the air by strands of green slime, the novel is pretty tame.
 It focuses much more on the characters and the science fiction aspects of the story than on the horror.

 The plot is something of a cross between Gilligan’s Island, Who Goes There? and Day of the Triffids.
 Our protagonists operate a small military base on remote Gow Island, used as a refueling stop and storage depot for military and scientific planes doing research in the Antarctic.

 “The island was a pile of dark rocks in an ocean which reached out endlessly from its shores.
 The winds of all the world blew around it, and seas marched three-quarters of the way around the globe to hurl themselves thunderously against its cliffs.”